New Home Energy Label

 Are you eligible for the rebate?

-• You are building a new single family, semi-detached or duplex dwelling
+- You are building a new single family, semi-detached, duplex, rowhouse or townhouse- dwelling.

 How do you apply?

-2. If you are applying using ePermit, upload the completed document as part of your submission.
-If you are applying in person, print the completed document and submit with the rest of your Single Construction Permit application.
+- If you are applying using ePermit, oneDrive or ApplyCalgary, upload the completed document as part of your submission.
+If you are applying in person, print the completed document and submit with the rest of your Single Construction Permit or CMF Building Permit application.

-3. Once the application has been submitted, and all other SCP application requirements are met, the property will be enrolled into the rebate program.
+- Once the application has been submitted, and all other permit application requirements are met, the property will be enrolled into the rebate program.

-5. Repeat steps 1-3 for each individual home address that will have an energy assessment for the EnerGuide Label.
-Each address must have it’s own completed Letter of Intent.
+- Repeat steps 1-3 for each individual home address that will have an energy assessment for the EnerGuide Label.
+Each address must have its own completed Letter of Intent.

 Receiving your rebate

-4. Once the City receives the EnerGuide Label data from NRCan, you will receive the rebate via Electronic Funds Transfer or cheque.
+- Once the City receives the EnerGuide Label data from NRCan, you will receive the rebate via Electronic Funds Transfer or cheque.
 The rebate is $250 per energy label.
-Rebate is capped to a maximum of $7,500 per applicant during the program.
+Rebate is capped to a maximum of $7,500 per applicant.
+Starting April 7, 2025, the rebate maximum resets for all participants.
+If you have already received the maximum rebate, you will be eligible to apply again after this date.

 Program benefits

-• Provides preparation for the Tiered Energy Performance section of the National Building Code of Canada 2020 in anticipation of it being adopted in Alberta.
+- Provides preparation for the Tiered Energy Performance section of the current National Building Code of Canada – Alberta Edition.

 Frequently asked questions